 Abstract

 The Landsat satellites provide near-global surface reflectance measurements since the early 1980s that are increasingly used to assess interannual changes in terrestrial ecosystem function.
 These assessments often rely on spectral indices (e.g., NDVI) related to vegetation greenness and productivity.
 Nevertheless, multiple factors impede multi-decadal assessments of spectral indices using Landsat satellite data, including ease of data access and cleaning, as well as lingering issues with cross-sensor calibration and challenges with irregular timing of cloud-free acquisitions.
 To help address these problems, we developed the lsatTS package for R. This software package facilitates sample-based time series analysis of surface reflectance and spectral indices derived from Landsat sensors.
-The package includes functions that enable the extraction of the full Landsat record for point sample locations or small study regions using the Google Earth Engine accessed from R. Moreover, the package includes functions for (1) rigorous data cleaning, (2) cross-sensor calibration with machine learning, (3) phenological modeling, and (4) time series analysis.
+The package includes functions that enable the extraction of the full Landsat record for point sample locations or small study regions using the Google Earth Engine accessed directly from R. Moreover, the package includes functions for (1) rigorous data cleaning, (2) cross-sensor calibration with machine learning, (3) phenological modeling, and (4) time series analysis.
 For an example application, we show how lsatTS can be used to assess changes in annual maximum vegetation greenness from 2000 to 2020 across a study area on Disko Island in the Greenlandic Arctic.
 Overall, this software provides a suite of functions to enable broader use of Landsat satellite data for assessing and monitoring terrestrial ecosystem function over the past four decades across local to global geographic extents.

 Background